 One of the best ways to book domestic United Airlines flights is with Turkish Miles & Smiles.
 When you can find saver award availability, Turkish charges just 7.5K miles each way in economy class and 12.5K miles each way in business class within the United States (including to Alaska and Hawaii) and much lower change and cancellation fees than United for the exact same United flights.
+Flights to other parts of North America (like Canada/Mexico) are just 10K each way in economy class or 15K in business class.
 This is true whether booking one-way, round-trip, direct, or multi-segment connecting itineraries.
 We’ve published a number of posts about this major sweet spot.
 However, with the key information spread out over multiple posts, we’ve received many questions from readers about how it works.
 This post is an effort to consolidate information and fully answer the question, “How do you book United flights using Turkish Airlines miles?”.

 6 things to know